 This may depend on whether there was any damage to the root, of course, but in general, eyelashes do become naturally loose and fall out and can regrow again with no issue.

 Bear in mind that lashes that have been forcibly removed from the root will take longer to grow back or may not grow back at all.
 As well as this, if your lashes have been cut but the root remains, they may be a lot quicker in terms of re-growth.
+Looking for natural ways to have your natural lashes grow?
+Look at our article on crying for longer lashes.

 Do eyelashes grow back if pulled out from root?